When your sewing machine keeps jamming while stitching, common reasons are feed dog, bobbin thread & presser foot. Read the article for detail.

-The machine contains two types of threads, the Bobbin thread and upper thread spool that we pass through the needle’s eye.
-We do some common mess while treating them that ultimately come in the form of jamming.
+The machine contains two types of threads, the Bobbin thread and the upper thread spool that we pass through the needle’s eye.
+We do some common messes while treating them that ultimately come in the form of jamming.

 Besides this, while stitching fabric place the fabric from one or two-inch away from the edges.
 That causes the needle to pull down the fabric with it and that results in knotting and jamming.

-Jamming is a problem that needs to be done geniously.
+Jamming is a problem that needs to be done ASAP.
 However, following these troubleshoots you can solve the jamming on your own.

-But in some situation when their internal components deteriorating, chances are you will have to bring you machine to the professional mechanic.
-To avoid, keep proper maintenance and cleaning of your machine.
+But in some situations when their internal components deteriorate, chances are you will have to bring your machine to a professional mechanic.
+To avoid this, keep proper maintenance and cleaning of your machine.